litex-hub/litex-boards/README.md

 [> Repurposed hardware
 ----------------------

-Repurposed FPGA hardware that has been "documented" by enthusiats :), allows you to discover FPGAs for very cheap (15$)!
+Repurposed FPGA hardware that has been "documented" by enthusiasts :), allows you to discover FPGAs for very cheap (starting at 15$)!

 | Name         | FPGA Family         | FPGA device   | Sys-Clk  | TTY  |       DRAM         |       Ethernet     |    Flash    |
 |--------------|---------------------|---------------|----------|------|--------------------|--------------------|-------------|